 Investments in high yield or lower-rated securities are subject to greater-than-average price volatility, illiquidity and possibility of default.
 When interest rates rise, the prices of fixed-income securities in the Fund will generally fall.
 Conversely, when interest rates fall, the prices of fixed-income securities in the Fund will generally rise.
+Investments in the fund are subject to possible loss due to the financial failure of issuers of underlying securities and their inability to meet their debt obligations.
 Investing in foreign and/or emerging market securities involves risks relating to interest rates, currency exchange rates, economic, and political conditions.
-Investments in the Fund are subject to possible loss due to the financial failure of issuers of underlying securities and their inability to meet their debt obligations.
 Prepayment risk is the chance that an issuer may exercise its right to prepay its security, if falling interest rates prompt the issuer to do so.
 Forced to reinvest the unanticipated proceeds at lower interest rates, the fund would experience a decline in income and lose the opportunity for additional price appreciation.
+The portfolio may invest in mortgage-backed securities, which during times of fluctuating interest rates may increase or decrease more than other fixed-income securities.
+Mortgage-backed securities are also subject to pre-payments.
+The Fund may use derivatives, such as options, futures, inverse floating rate obligations, swaps, and others, which can be illiquid, may disproportionately increase losses, and have a potentially large impact on Fund performance.
+Derivatives may have a leveraging effect on the Fund.
 At times, the Fund's investments may represent industries or industry sectors that are interrelated or have common risks, making it more susceptible to any economic, political, or regulatory developments or other risks affecting those industries and sectors.
 These risks may increase share price volatility.

 Performance Inception Date